 Curtis took a break from law school to prepare himself financially for marriage by taking over the law practice of a lawyer in Northfield, Massachusetts.
 There, he later reported, he was "obliged to rely upon my own investigations -often my own inventions-to help me through difficulties and novelties."
-Returning to Harvard briefly, Curtis finished his studies and was admitted to the local bar in Au- the opposition any point which could accidentally prove gust 1832.
+Returning to Harvard briefly, Curtis finished his studies and was admitted to the local bar in August 1832.